Skip to main content

 2. Nesting Component

 Nesting components in React is a fundamental concept that allows you to compose complex user interfaces by breaking them down into smaller, reusable pieces.
-Let's illustrate this with an example of nesting components to create a simple webpage layout.

 import React from 'react';